datahub-project/datahub/docs/api/tutorials/creating-users-and-groups.md

 In this guide, ingesting sample data is optional.
 :::

-## Upsert Users And Groups With Python CLI
+## Upsert Users And Groups With Datahub CLI

-You can ingest users and groups with `yaml` using Python CLI.
+You can ingest users and groups with `yaml` using Datahub CLI.

 ### Upsert User